yWorks/yGuard/docs/compatibility.md

 yGuard requires JDK 1.7.x or greater and Ant 1.5 or greater installed on your system.
 It may work with earlier versions of these pieces of software as well, however this has not been tested thoroughly. yGuard 1.3.x and upwards works together with Ant 1.6.

+## Java 18 - Java 21 Compatibility

+Beginning with version 4.1.0, yGuard supports obfuscation of Java class files that use `ClassDesc`, `Enum.EnumDesc`, and `SwitchBootstraps` bootstrap method factories which were introduced in Java 12 and Java 21.

+(This also means yGuard now supports obfuscating `dynamic` instructions which were introduced with the Java 11 `.class` file format.)

 ## Java 14 - Java 17 Compatibility

 Beginning with version 3.1.0, yGuard supports obfuscation of Java class files that contain `record` or `permittedsubclasses` attributes which were introduced with the Java 16 and Java 17 `.class` file formats.